rvganesh/Security-Lock-Android/README.md

 </center>

+Notice: Application was tested only on Android Emulator.
+Future testing will be on Samsung Galaxy S3 only.

 Future Implementation:
 - Application landscape (portrait only at the moment)
 - Lock Screen Animation (slide top and down background)